 Item Description First Name The user's first and last name.
 Last Name This information can be referenced by using the function GetUserInfo.
 Email The user's email address.
 This address is used to send user notifications, such as for process management.
 This information can be referenced by using the function GetUserInfo.
 License Type The user's license type.
 By default, users are Standard users unless a different user type is selected.
 Standard users have the potential to access any feature or file in Axiom Software, limited by their security permissions.
-In addition to standard users, the following user types are available: Axiom Support users are intended to allow Axiom Software consultants and support representatives to log into your system as part of requested support activities or contracted consulting work.
+In addition to standard users, the following user types are available: • Axiom Support users are intended to allow Axiom Software consultants and support representatives to log into your system as part of requested support activities or contracted consulting work.
 Any user accounts assigned to this license type must log in using Axiom Prompt authentication, and must acknowledge that they are Axiom representatives when they log into the system.
-Viewer users allow for "view only" access to Axiom Software.
+NOTE: Once a user has been assigned an Axiom Support license, that license can only be removed by another Axiom Support user.
+Viewer users allow for view-only access to Axiom Software.
 Viewer users can access files as read-only, but they cannot save files or data, and they cannot otherwise perform "change actions" on the files (such as submitting a plan file for process management).
 Viewer users also cannot perform any administration functions.
 Security permissions for viewer users can be set as normal, but any settings above read-only access to files will be ignored.
 The Effective Permissions will note that the user is being limited due to the Viewer license.
 However, if you switch the user to a Standard license, the settings will be honored.
 The number of users that can be created and assigned to each license type depends on your Axiom Software license.